 Donald Trump, born June 14, 1946 (age 74), is an American entrepreneur and TV personality best known for his celebrity billionaire status, as portrayed in the hit NBC reality show The Apprentice, and advocacy of extremely conservative political beliefs.
 In November 2016, Trump became the President-elect of the United States after winning the 2016 general election in an upset victory against his Democratic opponent Hillary Clinton.
 He served one term as president before losing the 2020 election to Joe Biden.

 The Birther Movement

-While Trump was attempting to make a bid for the republican nomination for president in March 2011, he began looking into the validity of Barack Obama's birth certificate, stating that the "Certification of Live Birth" the White House released did not bear a signature of authenticity.
-He continued to question Obama's birth certificate throughout 2012, tweeting on August 6th, 2012 that the produced certificate was a fraud.
+In March 2011, while exploring to make a bid for the Republican nomination for the 2012 presidential election, Trump began looking into the validity of President Barack Obama's birth certificate, stating that the "Certification of Live Birth" the White House released did not bear a signature of authenticity.
+He continued to question President Obama's birth certificate throughout 2012, tweeting on August 6th, 2012 that the produced certificate was a fraud.

 An 'extremely credible source' has called my office and told me that